angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 ## Introducing `afterRenderEffect()`

+While `effect()` is intended for general reactive state management and will see daily use, `afterRenderEffect()` is more specialized and is generally reserved for advanced cases.
+It's designed specifically for scenarios requiring precise timing after Angular completes a rendering cycle.
+This is useful for complex DOM manipulations that cannot be achieved purely with Angular's reactivity and are often tied to low-level updates, like measuring element dimensions, directly managing animations, or orchestrating third-party libraries.

 The new `afterRenderEffect()` function allows us to control when specific tasks are executed during the DOM update process.
-This is particularly beneficial for UI manipulations that require specific timing to avoid layout shifts and ensure smooth animations.

 The API itself mirrors the functionality of
 * [`afterRender`](https://next.angular.dev/api/core/afterRender) *(registers a callback to be invoked each time the application finishes rendering)* and
 * [`afterNextRender`](https://next.angular.dev/api/core/afterNextRender) *(registers a callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*